FresH2O Partner Event Summary, September 2025

 Call for Abstracts: Research in the Rotunda Undergraduate Research Submissions

-A maximum of six (6) undergraduate research posters will be selected to participate in the Freshwater Collaborative of Wisconsin section at Research in the Rotunda on April 2, 2025.
+A maximum of six (6) undergraduate research posters will be selected to participate in the Freshwater Collaborative of Wisconsin section at Research in the Rotunda on March 11, 2026.
 Multiple students may present one poster; in fact, collaborative teams are encouraged!
+Only one abstract should be submitted per project.

 Please note that the Freshwater Collaborative does not have additional funding for student travel.
 Costs will need to be covered by the original grant or the student’s home university.
 Faculty should work with their Offices of Undergraduate Research/Sponsored Research to help coordinate student travel.